-Subtle hazing emphasizes the power differential between new members and existing members.
-This type of hazing is more mental than physical, thus it is falsely viewed as harmless by members of many groups.
-Subtle hazing goes against standards of mutual respect and can result in the ridicule, embarrassment, and humiliation of new members.
+Power differential hazing damages relationships and creates unhealthy dynamics between new members and existing members.
+This type of hazing is more mental than physical, and is falsely viewed as harmless by some groups.
+Power differential hazing goes against standards of mutual respect and can result in the ridicule, embarrassment, and humiliation of new members.

 Harassment hazing includes behaviors that cause emotional or physical stress.
 It creates situations that confuse and frustrate new members.